MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Introduction

 \section{Introduction}

-Word sense disambiguation, the task of predicting the appropriate sense for a word in context, and multiword expression identification, the task of identifying multiword expressions in a body of text, are both tasks that deal with determining the meaning of words in context \citep{maru-etal-2022-nibbling, constant-etal-2017-survey}.
-Despite their commonalities, and the fact that both share a place in the NLP pipeline as preprocessing tasks, they have traditionally been treated as separate tasks.
-This is potentially disadvantageous as WSD performed on words which are part of unrecognized MWEs cannot produce correct meanings, and the meanings of polysemous MWEs are ambiguous even after identification.
+Word sense disambiguation (WSD), the task of predicting the appropriate sense for a word in context, and multiword expression (MWE) identification, the task of identifying MWEs in a body of text, both deal with determining the meaning of words in context \citep{maru-etal-2022-nibbling, constant-etal-2017-survey}.
+They have traditionally been treated as separate tasks, but this is potentially disadvantageous as WSD performed on words which are part of unrecognized MWEs cannot produce correct meanings, and the meanings of polysemous MWEs are ambiguous even after identification.
+For example, the sentence ``She inherited a fortune after her grandfather kicked the bucket'' tells us that someone's grandfather has died, but we would not expect to find meanings associated with death in the sense inventories of either \textit{kick} or \textit{bucket}.
+WSD cannot capture the meanings of these words in context unless the relevant MWE is identified first.
+However, like many MWEs, \textit{kick the bucket} can have a literal, non-compositional meaning as in ``He kicked the bucket down the hill,'' so we also cannot indiscriminately mark all combinations of words in known MWEs as MWEs.
+MWEs can also have multiple possible senses in the same way words can: \textit{break up} can refer both to objects physically breaking apart and romantic relationships ending, so even in cases where it is correctly identified as a MWE its meaning is ambiguous without WSD.
+Identifying the meanings of all words in a sentence requires solving these tasks together.

-In order to correctly identify the meanings of all words in a sentence must solve both of these tasks in an integrated way.
-WSD can give us the meaning for both single words and MWEs, but we must first identify which words in the sentence are part of MWEs.
-Consider the word \textit{bucket} in the sentence ``She inherited a fortune after her grandfather kicked the bucket.'', which tell us that someone's grandfather has died, but we would not expect to find meanings associated with death in the sense inventories of either \textit{kick} or \textit{bucket}.
-However, like many other MWEs, \textit{kick the bucket} can also have a literal, non-compositional meaning as in ``He kicked the bucket down the hill'', so we cannot indiscriminately mark all combinations of words in known MWEs as those MWEs.
-Finally, note that MWEs can have multiple possible senses in the same way words can: for example, \textit{break up} can refer both to objects physically breaking apart and romantic relationships ending.
+WSD and MWE identification can be used in preprocessing to improve performance of downstream tasks such as machine translation or information extraction \cite{zaninello-birch-2020-multiword, song-etal-2021-improved-word, barba-etal-2021-esc}.
+They also have more direct applications in helping language learners -- for whom MWEs are particularly challenging \cite{mweinlanguagelearning, mwehardforl2} -- understand the meaning of words or MWEs in context.